 This depends a bit on your reasons for pumping in the hospital.

-If your baby will not be nursing right away – either because she’s in the NICU or because you’ve decided to exclusively pump – I would do it as soon as you get the okay from your provider and you’re up for it.
+If your baby will not be nursing right away – either because she’s in the NICU or because you’ve decided to exclusively pump – I would do it as soon as you get the okay from your provider and you’re ready.

 If you are nursing your baby, I would only pump when baby is too sleepy to try nursing.

 For example, I put baby to my breast and did all the things they tell you to do to wake him up to eat – undressing, etc. – and he more or less just stayed conked out.
-In this case, pumping to work on establishing supply might not be a bad idea.
+In this case, pumping to work on establishing supply can be a good idea.

 If you’d like, you can also pump after baby nurses to help establish supply.
 However, be aware that there is a risk of creating an oversupply if you are planning to nurse.
 In general, I wouldn’t recommend this, but it is an option.